Stony Brook University General Degree Requirements

 Each candidate must earn at least 39 credits in upper-division courses (numbered 300 and higher).

-Some of these credits may be earned through courses transferred from other colleges and individually evaluated at Stony Brook as upper division.
+Some of these upper-division credits may be earned through courses transferred from other colleges and individually evaluated at Stony Brook as upper division.
 See "Transfer Credit Policies" in the Academic Policies and Regulations section.

 The following groups of students will complete the general education requirements as defined by the Stony Brook Curriculum, commonly referred to as SBC.